-When freight arrives to its final destination in less than tip-top shape, eyes turn to the carrier.
+When freight arrives at its final destination in less than tip-top shape, eyes typically turn to the carrier.
+But what exactly is carrier liability?
 Carrier liability refers to what the carrier is responsible for covering when damages, delays or losses occur.
-However, more often than not, the damages discovered fall outside of the carrier’s purview: If damage is the fault of shipper/packager’s error, a public authority’s or what the industry calls an “act of God” – which is defined as extraordinary weather events like hurricanes and tornadoes (this does not include ordinary bad weather, like snow and rain)—the carrier is not liable.
+However, a lot of times the damages discovered fall outside of the carrier’s purview.
+If damage is the fault of shipper/packager’s error, or an “act of God” – which is defined as an extraordinary weather event like a hurricane and/or tornado (this does not include ordinary bad weather, like snow and rain), the carrier is not liable.

-Even though all shipments come with limited liability, it’s important to note that carrier liability covers a certain dollar amount per pound, and generally won’t cover the full value of the damaged commodity in question.
+Even though all shipments come with the carrier’s provided limited liability policy, it’s important to understand that carrier liability covers a certain dollar amount per pound, and generally won’t cover the full value of the damaged commodity in question.

 My Freight Is Damaged.
 Now What?